TCD · The Career Diagnostic

 A frontier AI assistant for literature review and protocol drafting; humans for the bench work.

 The free 12-week email plan above expands this into a sequenced plan.
-The $19 personalized roadmap goes further: ranked tools, credential-value shifts, pivot scenarios, and quarter-by-quarter targets for the next 12 months.
+The $29 Pivot Interview goes much further: ranked tools, credential-value shifts, pivot scenarios, and quarter-by-quarter targets for the next 12 months.

 Other roles in Science.